oknoorap/json-realtime/README.md

 Using NPM:
 `npm install json-realtime`

 Using Yarn:
 `yarn add json-realtime`

 # Usage
-This example is using ES6 with babel
+Example codes below is using ES6 with babel

 ```javascript
 import jsonr from 'json-realtime'